IanWhitney/designisrefactoring/_posts/2015-11-13-simple-rust-part-two.markdown

 author: Ian Whitney
 ---

 [Last time](http://designisrefactoring.com/2015/10/17/rust-simple-enough-for-me-to-learn-it/) we wrote half of our `anagrams_for` function signature.
-We looked at the different ways we can declare a string, and how our function signature could declare string type it accepted.
+We looked at the different ways we can declare a string, and how to decide which type our function would accept.
 Exciting!

 We have one more parameter to handle, though.
 The tests we have from Exercism have us calling `anagrams_for` like this: